 Curriculum & Assessment

-At Stillness Junior School, we believe teaching history should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
+At Stillness Juniors, we believe teaching History should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments and develop perspective and judgement.
 We want our children to be inquisitive and question sources they are presented with and evaluate the significance and authenticity of a range of sources (books, newspapers, letters, drawings) as well as artefacts (like pottery, tools, tombs, and animal or human remains).

-At Stillness Juniors, children have the opportunity to record their learning in a variety of ways, which is recorded within their creative learning journals.
+At Stillness Juniors, children have the opportunity to record their learning in a variety of ways.
 This could be in the form of historical timelines, extended writing, photographs of practical learning opportunities, recounts of workshops or visits etc. Evidence in books needs to show a broad and balanced history curriculum and demonstrate the children’s acquisition of identified key knowledge.